durrantm/ruby_learning/README.md

 Make the first failure pass by changing the
     answers_without_answers.rb file

-For the first answer one change:
+For the first answer change:

     def answer_A1
     end